Tokugero/tokugero.github.io/ctf/events/down-under-ctf-5/2024-07-06-perfect-math-class.md

 The challenge gives us more modulus math to do.
 Some googling tells us that small `e` can be worked with Hastad's Broadcast, for which SageMath provides some convenient modulus math to help us solve.

+The more interesting takeaway was how I managed to get sage working.
+In this case I used the `sagemath/sagemath` docker image, and then connected my jupyter notebook via vscode/codium plugins to the local container across port 8888.
+The result of that was a locally running jupyter notebook that could run sage commands.

 ```python
 e = 3